realworldocaml/book/book/imperative-programming/README.md

 - : int array = [|5; 4; 3; 2; 1|]
 ```

-In the preceding example, we used `incr` and `decr`, which are built-in
+In the preceding example, we used `Int.incr` and `Int.decr`, which are
-functions for incrementing and decrementing an `int ref` by one,
+built-in functions for incrementing and decrementing an `int ref` by
-respectively.
+one, respectively.

 ## Example: Doubly Linked Lists